-This book is by the well known Egyptologist Nicholas Reeves and I must say right off the start I like this book for its chronological order of discoveries, which I found very informative and innovative usually the discoveries are listed by period as opposed to date of discovery.
+This book is by the well known Egyptologist Nicholas Reeves and I must say right from the start I like this book for its chronological order of discoveries, which I found very informative and innovative usually, the discoveries are listed by the period as opposed to the date of discovery.

 "...the place had been completely plundered ages ago, and had been left strewn with torn linen rags among which had been callously thrown a ghastly heap of robbed and mutilated bodies."

-In the second half of the 1930's Walter Emery excavating at Saqqara, re-excavated a tomb of a high official of Dynasty one named Hemaka.
+In the second half of the 1930's Walter Emery excavating at Saqqara, re-excavated a tomb of a high official of the First Dynasty named Hemaka.
 Emery discovered that Hemaka's ground level mastaba had been built with chambers within the monument, though these mastabas were usually of solid construction.

 Nicholas Reeves has created a book that is certainly suitable for ages ten and up, being equally of interest to readers of any age.
 The read is clear and thoroughly illustrated with photographs and vignettes of the discussed material, with many artifacts and excavation photo's not commonly seen.

 This is just a handful of choices of the many great discoveries picked by the author for this publication, and I would doubt that too many other authors could do them with the justice, and interest imbued by Nicholas Reeves words in this book on Ancient Egypt: The Great Discoveries .